Zellic/solidity-parser/docs/source/getstarted/quickstart.rst

 Mutability
 ^^^^^^^^^^

-Nodes are mutable: they can be modified and inserted into a different branch of the AST.
+Nodes are mutable; they can be modified and inserted into a different branch of the AST.
 Let's say you wanted to create a transformer that computes and inlines constant expressions:

 .. code-block:: python